damon-dev/gplaces-flutter/doc/USAGE.md

 #### Fetches the approximate current location of the user's device.

-If your app does not use PlacesClient.findCurrentPlace(), explicitly remove the ACCESS_FINE_LOCATION permission introduced by the library by adding the following to your manifest:
+Note: If your app does not use PlacesClient.findCurrentPlace(), explicitly remove the ACCESS_FINE_LOCATION permission introduced by the library by adding the following to your manifest:
 ```xml
 <manifest ... xmlns:tools="http://schemas.android.com/tools">
     ...